erickcastelli/phasex/README.md

 - and many others...

 ## How to use phasex:
+PHASEX used shapeit4 to phase bi-allelic variants (considering the PS field) and BEAGLE 4.1 to phase multiallelic variants considering the scafold infered by Shapeit4.

 Assuming that you have moved the binary to /usr/local/bin or onother directory in the PATH, follow these instructions:
 > phasex